-It’s important to be well-rested and alert at work — especially when your job involves decision-making, operating any kind of machinery, or being responsible for people’s health.
+It’s important to be well-rested and alert at work — especially when the job involves decision-making, operating any kind of machinery, or being responsible for people’s health.
 In spite of the fact that we can all agree well-rested people perform better on the job, a new study suggests new doctors might not be getting enough sleep.

 For a paper published in the Journal of General Internal Medicine, researchers studied 33 first-year medical residents (also known as interns) for eight months — two months before they started their residency and for the first six months of the residency.
 The medical residents wore activity trackers that collected data about their activity and sleep habits.
 They also regularly rated their moods on a scale of 1 to 10.